cds-hooks/cds-prefetch-proxy/README.md

-  ✓ should return a 404 failure when the client tries to proxy a service that isnt discoverable ✓ should return a 502 failure when the upstream service returns invalid json ✓ should return a 502 failure when there is an error with the upstream service ✓ should not query the fhir server if prefetch data is not sent with the service request ✓ should query the fhir server if prefetch data is sent with the service request
+  ✓ should return a 404 failure when the client tries to proxy a service that isnt discoverable ✓ should return a 502 failure when the upstream service returns invalid json ✓ should return a 502 failure when there is an error with the upstream service ✓ should not query the fhir server if prefetch data is included with the service request ✓ should query the fhir server if prefetch data is missing from the service request

 POST /:actualServiceUrl/cds-services/:serviceId/analytics/:uuid
   ✓ should forward the call to the upstream service and return the response to the client